 - Lawn Cemetery;

-- Statutorily consulted by Suffolk Coastal District Council and Suffolk County Council on any planning applications in Kesgrave;
+- Statutorily consulted by East Suffolk Council and Suffolk County Council on any planning applications in Kesgrave;

 - Maintains the Town Council Offices, Ferguson Way, Kesgrave – available for Officers to administer the Council’s services and activities on behalf of local people, for members of the public to call in and speak to staff and for all Town Council, public meetings; The Town’s flag pole is situated in this area too and this may make us easier for people to see;